max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 global.Stopwatch() : stopwatch Object
-	Does precise time management to see how well a function performs.
+	Does precise time measuring to see how well a function performs.
-	Starting and stopping the stopwatch more than once will make it keep track of a moving average.
+	Starting and stopping the stopwatch more than once will make it keep track of a moving average!
+Which is more reliable than measuring just once, as frames in Lens Studio are also dependent on other factors.

 		Example, showing all properties:
-			var stopwatch = new global.stopwatch();
-			stopwatch.start();							// starts the stopwatch
+			var stopwatch = new global.stopwatch();		// create new stopwatch object stopwatch.start();							// starts the stopwatch
-			// do something else
+			// < do something else on this line >
 			stopwatch.stop();							// stops the stopwatch, prints the results to the console